bobbingwide/allow-reinstalls/README.md

 New plugin, also available from GitHub and oik-plugins.

 ## Changelog
+# 0.0.4
+* Tested: With WordPress 5.9.3
+* Tested: With PHPUnit 9
+* Tested: With PHP 8.0

 # 0.0.3
 * Tested: With PHPUnit 8
 * Tested: With WordPress 5.3